Charles Meenan

-Charles Francis Meenan (born 21 June 1957) is an Irish judge who has served as a Judge of the High Court since June 2017.
+Charles Francis Meenan (born 21 June 1957) is an Irish judge who has served as a Judge of the Court of Appeal since July 2023.
+He previously served as a Judge of the High Court from 2017 and 2023.

 Early life

 Meenan graduated from Gonzaga College in 1975.
 He was educated at University College Dublin and King's Inns.
 He was the auditor of the UCD Literary and Historical Society between 1980 and 1981.
-His inaugural speech featured contributions from former Taoiseach Jack Lynch, then Fine Gael leader Garret FitzGerald and Professors James Meenan and Brendan Walsh.
+His inaugural speech featured contributions from former Taoiseach Jack Lynch, then Leader of the Opposition Garret FitzGerald and Professors James Meenan and Brendan Walsh.
 His father Charles Meenan and uncles James and Patrick were also former auditors.
 He was the team winner of the Irish Times Debate in 1981 for the L&H with teammate Gerard Stembridge.

 Legal career

 He was called to the Bar in 1980.
 He became Senior Counsel in 1998 and is a CEDR Accredited Mediator.
 He led a wide practice, including representing clients in matters involving professional negligence, personal injuries, constitutional law, commercial and administrative law.

 He represented John Bruton at the Moriarty Tribunal in 1999.
 He represented Des Smyth and his co-investors in actions against businessman Thomas O'Keeffe.
 He was counsel for James Reilly who appeared in a personal capacity in a defamation action and acted for Michael Neary in several actions.

 He provided legal advice to the Oireachtas committee conducting hearings during the Committee of Inquiry into the Banking Crisis.

 He was a legal assessor for bodies including the Irish Medical Council and the Irish Nursing Board.
 He was the Chairman of the Ethics Committee of the Temple Street Children's University Hospital between 2002 and 2015.